 Powerful magnetic fields

 Avoid exposing the watch to powerful magnetic fields, such as that of a magnet.
-Magnetic fields caused by household appliances and office equipment, however, have no significant influence on the watch mechanism.
+Magnetic fields caused by certain household appliances and electronic devices may also affect the running of your watch, particularly if it is in direct contact with the objects in question.